Where to Stay in Paris for Young Adults

 From the museums of the Marais to the swanky bars of South Pigalle, here's our guide to the best neighbourhoods for young adults to explore in Paris.

 First thing’s first, there’s no ‘best place’ to stay if you’re staying in central Paris.
 If you’ve never been before, be prepared for the City of Light and Love to steal your heart and mind.
 Think streets lined with retro cafes, quirky boutiques, historic monuments and hidden gems.
-The city is divided up by the River Seine into Right Bank, which is north of the river, and the Left Bank, which is, naturally, south of the river.
-It’s then divided up even further into subdivisions of 20 districts - or arrondissements, dahling - which swirl out with the 1st arrondissement being the most central, and the higher numbers typically being more suburban and residential.
+The city is divided up by the River Seine into the Right Bank, which is north of the river, and the Left Bank, which is, naturally, south of the river.
+It’s then divided up even further into subdivisions of 20 districts (or arrondissements) which swirl out with the 1st arrondissement being the most central, and the higher numbers typically being more suburban and residential.
 The majority are only a few blocks long, and Paris is one of the most walkable capital cities in the world, so don’t worry about getting FOMO.

-The 7th Arrondissement
+Head to the 7th Arrondissement